Your capital is at risk

 When selling Bitcoin, there are a number of ways that the trade can be conducted.
 Sellers can receive bank transfer or another method of electronic payment.
 All online payments are facilitated via an escrow account.
 Sellers should never release the funds from escrow until they are absolutely sure that the payment is being processed.
 Sellers can also organise to meet the buyer in person to receive cash.
 Meeting in person to conduct the trade is most suitable for those who are wishing to remain anonymous.

 LocalEthereum operates in a similar manner to LocalBitcoins.
 It provides users with a number of options to cash out and also a way to maintain anonymity.
-The main difference between LocalEthereum and LocalBitcoins is that the exchange is facilitated via smart contracts that act as an escrow account.
+The main difference between LocalEthereum (Now renamed to LocalCryptos) and LocalBitcoins is that the exchange is facilitated via smart contracts that act as an escrow account.
 A dispute can also be opened if there are issues with the trade.
 LocalEthereum charges 0.25% to the person who posts the offer to the exchange and 0.75% to those who take an offer.